wormhole-foundation/wormhole-docs/learn/infrastructure/spy.md

 ## Use

-To start a Spy locally, run the following docker command.
+To start a Spy locally, run the following Docker command:

 === "Testnet"